hansrajdas/sample-programs/golang/Readme.md

 - Golang switch case doesn't need break in each case, it executes only matching case.
 In C all cases after matching case gets executed if we don't break
 - Golang doesn't support pointer arithematic as supported in C
 - Methods with pointer receivers take either a value or a pointer as the receiver when they are called: https://tour.golang.org/methods/6
+- methods with value receivers take either a value or a pointer as the receiver when they are called: https://tour.golang.org/methods/7

 ### Revisit [golang tour]
 - Slices are like references to arrays